 As part of the PD analysis, one study assessed the impact of MIN-117 on sleep as measured by PSG and the Leeds Sleep Evaluation Questionnaire.
 This study also explored the impact of MIN-117 on mood, as measured by the Profile of Mood Disorders, emotion, as measured by the Emotional Visual Analogue Scale, and cognitive function as measured by the Flanker/EEG task, which were other endpoints assessed in the study.
 50 subjects were randomized in this study, of which 47 completed the study per the protocol.
 Because this was a Phase I study that primarily examined drug safety and tolerability, the study was not powered for statistical significance.
 Nevertheless, calculations of statistical significance were performed on some biomarkers exploring pharmacodynamic effects of MIN-117.
 Some statistically significant results were found when making these calculations.
 Based upon a PSG analysis, statistically significant improvements, compared to placebo, were found in the density of ocular movements during REM sleep (at the 3 and 7.5 mg dose) as well as the number of ocular movements during rapid eye movement, or REM, sleep (at the 7.5 mg dose).
 This ocular activity in REM sleep may be a potential biomarker for MDD drug efficacy.
 While these results do not provide evidence of MIN-117 efficacy nor would they be the basis for a potential biomarker for MDD drug efficacy.
-While these results do not provide evidence of MIN-117 efficacy nor would they be the basis for a potential regulatory approval, these results suggest that further investigation is warranted to determine whether MIN-117 at the therapeutic doses promotes REM sleep and impact REM density and activity with repeated dosing.
+While these results do not provide evidence of MIN-117 efficacy nor would they be the basis for a potential biomarker for MDD drug efficacy.
+While these results will repeated dosing.
 These results will help define hypotheses for our future efficacy studies carried out in subjects with MDD.
 This study further found that MIN-117 did not have a negative impact on mood, emotion, cognitive function and sleep in healthy volunteers.
-While these results may indicate a potential drug effect, because this study was conducted in heal
+While these results may indicate a potential drug effect, because this study was conducted in healthy volunteers, it is not yet known whether these results will also be found in the patient population.
+It is also not known whether these